empowerfinance/food-cards/README.md

 # Food Me

 ### Introduction
-For this project, you are implementing a simple food card system called Food Me.
+For this project, you are implementing a simple card system called Food Me.
 The product is simple:

 * The user is shown a list of 4 cards
-* Each card has a picture of the food on the front, and has the title and description on the back.
-Each food item also has a collection of tags.
+* Each card has a picture of food on its front, and has a title and description on its back.
+Each card also has a collection of tags.
-* When a card first loads, it displays the "front" with an image.
-Tapping on the card flips it to it's back.
+* When a card is first loaded, it should display the "front" with an image.
+Tapping on the card flips it to its back.
 * The user can tap the "Get More" button to get additional cards in their feed.
-* At the top of the feed, there are are a collection of filters.
-Tapping one one of these filters will show only the cards that match.
+* At the top of the feed, there is a collection of filters.
+Tapping on one of these filters will show only the cards that match.

+### Requirements

-You can use any tools or frameworks you are comfortable with to complete this task.
+* You can use any tools or frameworks you are comfortable with to complete this task.
-The end result should be a working app + source, that can be built and run on the interviewer's machine.
+* The end result should be a working app + source, that can be built and run on the interviewer's machine.
+* Submissions should be fully native, written in Swift.

 ### Design
 Your team has provided you with a UI mock, seen below: